sei-international/AMES.jl/docs/src/pest-calib.md

 # [Calibrating with PEST](@id pest-calib)
 Calibrating a AMES model can sometimes require very many iterations of _running_ -- _changing parameters_ -- _rerunning_ -- _comparing results_.
 When this is the case, it is best to take a systematic approach, but that adds the burden of keeping track of prior changes and results.
 Automated calibration can make the process much easier.

 Starting with version 2.2.5, the AMES [demonstration files](assets/AMES.zip) come with a Julia script called `pest.jl` that will run the freely-available third-party parameter estimation tool [PEST](https://pesthomepage.org/).
-Together with its associated files `pest_run_leapmacro.jl` and `pest_config.yml`, the script first builds the input files needed by PEST and then, if PEST installed (see the [PEST download page](https://pesthomepage.org/programs)), it runs the PEST program.
+Together with its associated files `pest_run_leapames.jl` and `pest_config.yml`, the script first builds the input files needed by PEST and then, if PEST installed (see the [PEST download page](https://pesthomepage.org/programs)), it runs the PEST program.

 ## About PEST
 PEST was first written in 1994.
 Since then, it has been under continual development.
 It is widely used in environmental applications.
 From the [PEST homepage](https://pesthomepage.org/),